gipplab/cl-osa/README.md

 Launch a new MongoDB instance on your desired host and port.

 The default is a MongoDB instance running on localhost, port 27017.
-When using a different host or port, you need to modify the "host" variable inside [WikidataDumpUtil](/pds-backend-core/src/main/java/org/sciplore/pds/util/wikidata/WikidataDumpUtil.java).

-Then, run this [Python script](/pds-backend-core/wikidata-dump-mongo-import.py) to import the Wikidata dump.
+Then, run this [Python script](docker/mongo/wikidata-dump-mongo-import.py) to import the Wikidata dump.

 Usage is